Apply to Bond University

 2) Passport (or proof of citizenship)

 Please copy the inside cover of your Passport (see below) and attach it to your application or email it or fax it to our North American office.
-If you don't have a Passport right now, please provide us with a copy of your birth certificate.
-But we will also need a copy of your Passport before you can commence studies at Bond (for immigration purposes).
+If you don't have a Passport right now, please provide us with a copy of your birth certificate or drivers license.
+But we will need a copy of your Passport at some point before you can commence studies at Bond (for immigration purposes).

 USA High School Students/Graduates